Nazi chic: Other examples

 In 2005, Prince Harry was criticized for wearing a costume with a swastika armband causing considerable embarrassment to his family.
 Harry's impromptu costume resembled the Afrika Korps, rather than more political units such as the SS.
 Writer Moyra Bremner commented on BBC News 24 that no one had stopped the prince wearing the costume.

-Nazi chic fashion can be seen in the music videos for Madonna's "Justify My Love" (1990), Marilyn Manson's "The Fight Song" (2001), and Lady Gaga's "LoveGame" (2009).
 In 2011, alternative hip hop group OFWGKTA was described by the Huffington Post as using nazi iconography for shock value, stating "they brandish the swastika and call themselves Black Nazis".

 In 2013, The Guardian published an article on the Danish post-punk band Iceage's controversy regarding their appropriation of Nazi imagery.